abeatrix/dailycode/Data Structures/Trees/Tree Traversal/README.md

 # Traversing a Binary Tree
 Traversing a binary tree means moving along multiple paths in the tree.
 When you search for a node, insert a new one, or evaluate the size of a tree, you’re “traversing” it = checking every node in a tree structure.
+Like a normal binary tree, we can traverse a BST in preorder, inorder, postorder or level-order.
+- inorder traversal in BST will be in ascending order = most frequent used traversal method of a BST
 - Not ideal
     - Do it iteratively with a while loop and currentNode pointer to move through the tree until you find what you’re looking for
 - Ideal